 Concerts at Eden Park

-Or find out more about proposed operational parameters including traffic, lighting, sound and more.
+Learn more about proposed operational parameters including traffic, lighting, sound and more.

 Under Auckland Council’s Unitary Plan, the stadium is entitled to apply to stage up to six shows annually as a discretionary activity.
 Experience has shown that applying for individual resource consents for each show is a practicably unattainable proposition for both the stadium and music promoters.